Agoric/documentation/main/zoe/guide/README.md

     const { want, give } = firstSeat.getProposal();
 ```

-`makeMatchingInvitation()` then constructs a handler for the second offer,
+`makeMatchingInvitation()` then constructs a `matchingSeatOfferHandler()` handler
-with the first offer's `want` and `give` in scope.
+for the second offer, with the first offer's `want` and `give` in scope.
 This second
-handler, `matchingSeatOfferHandler()`, is responsible for the final step.
+handler is responsible for the final step.
 It uses the [`swap` helper  function](../api/zoe-helpers.md#swap-zcf-leftseat-rightseat)
 to attempt asset reallocation between the two seats as described above and then
 (whether or not the attempt succeeds) exits both seats, making payouts available to